Vortex-Labs-xyz/Rust_rocket_tg/README.md

 For support and questions:
 - Create an issue on GitHub
 - Check the troubleshooting section above
-- Enable debug mode for detailed error information
+- Enable debug mode for detailed error information # Release Test Fri Jun 27 12:25:48 CEST 2025